How to integrate the Web Playable with your website-level login

 with apley_game_user_id

-If the Scope User has a Game User but nopley_game_user_id
+If the Scope User has a Game User but no

 , assignnew_pley_game_user_id